-Walker (in press), Restorative Practices in Hawai’i’s for Juveniles, In ED.
-K. Jaishankar, Interpersonal Criminology, CRC Press Taylor & Francis Group.
+Walker, 2016, Restorative Practices in Hawai’i’s for Juveniles.
+In K. Jaishankar, (Ed.)
+Interpersonal Criminology, New York, NY: CRC Press Taylor & Francis Group.
+(PDF draft)

 Walker, (2015) Reentry circles for the innocent: the psychological benefits of restorative justice and taking responsibility in response to injustice, In Ed.
 Gavrielides, The Psychology of Restorative Justice: Managing the Power Within, Farnham: Ashgate Publishing.

 Walker, Tarutani & McKibben, 2015, Benefits of Restorative Reentry Circles for Children of Incarcerated Parents in Hawai’i, in Promoting the Participation of Children across the Globe: From Social Exclusion To Child-Inclusive Policies, Eds.
 Gal & Faedi Duramy, London: Oxford University Press.

 Walker & Kobayashi, 2015, Restorative & Therapeutic Reentry Rituals.
 In Offender release and supervision: The role of Courts and the use of discretion, Ed.
 Evans, Netherlands: Wolf Legal Publishing.

 Walker, 2015, Applied positive criminology: Reentry and transition planning circles for incarcerated people and their loved ones, In Positive Criminology: The Good Can Overcome the Bad, Eds.
 Ronel & Segev, London: Routledge Books.

 Walker, 2013, Restorative Justice: Definition & Purpose, In van Wormer & Walker, 2013, Restorative Justice Today: Practical Applications, Los Angles, CA: Sage.